 Driveline Diagnosis and Service covers the theory and operation of driveshafts, CV axles, and differentials.
 This course also covers theory of manual and automatic transmissions as well as clutch operation.
-Driveline Diagnosis and Service prepares students for employment in the automotive field and prepares students for the National Institute for Automotive Service Excellence (ASE) A-2 and A-3 certification tests.
+Completion of this course will prepare students for employment in the automotive field and to take the National Institute for Automotive Service Excellence (ASE) Automotive Transmission/Transaxle (A2) and Manual Drive Train and Axles (A3) tests.
 (S)

-AUT232 Driveline Diagnosis and Service Lab
+AUT232 Driveline Diagnosis and Service Lab 3